By Matt Springer,

 Parents Need to Know

-Parents need to know that this political thriller takes advantage of its premium cable freedom with adult language ("f--k" "s--t"), sexual nudity, mature themes, and heavy, bloody violence.
-However, none of the adult content is gratuitous and is mostly germane to the story being told and the characters depicted.
-The show also depicts a complicated and morally questionable vision of government and the military that would only be understood by older, mature teens and adults.
+Parents need to know that Homeland is a tense political thriller that has lots of adult language ("f--k" "s--t"), sexual nudity, mature themes, substance use (including alcohol, drugs, and smoking), and heavy, bloody violence.
+But none of the adult content is gratuitous, and it's mostly germane to the story being told and the characters depicted.
+The show also depicts a complicated and morally questionable vision of government and the military that will only be understood by older, mature teens and adults.

 HOMELAND follows the intertwining paths of two main characters.
 Carrie Mathison (Claire Danes) is a CIA operations officer who has been exiled to a desk after a controversial operation in Iraq.
 Nicholas Brody (Damian Lewis) is an American prisoner of war who has been rescued after being held captive in Iraq since 2003.
 As Carrie begins to suspect that Brody is actually a double agent for an Iraqi terror cell, her credibility and sanity begin to fray, even as forces move into place that suggest an impending terrorist attack on American soil.

 After the 9/11 terrorist attacks shows that utilize the seminal event as a plot point or character motivator have proliferated.
 It can often seem pandering or heavy-handed, but Homeland manages to sidestep any cheap exploitation, using the latent paranoia persistent in American culture to fuel a dark, intense political thriller that pits a fraying CIA agent against a POW who has been converted to terrorism.